 This site is the dowload source for all of the writings and audio files from Dennis Stephens concerning his life and the mental healing process called TROM.

-Go to the Services, Supplemental and History pages to download these files.
+Go to the Services, Supplemental, Books and History pages to download these files.

 If you find the TROM book helpful and want to discuss its contents with others working on TROM you may join the TROM mailing list at: